 If you are going out to eat as a student in Dundee the Nether Inn and the Tinsmith are both great, cheap student-friendly options for a nice pub meal in a busy environment.
 The Braes on Perth Road is also a nice student-friendly pub with good, affordable food.
-This is also a regular haunt for sports teams, and in some places you’ll find good student and sports teams discounts.
+This is also a regular haunt for sports teams, and in some places, you’ll find good student and sports teams discounts.

-Other great places to grab a bite to eat in Dundee include Tailend Fish & Chips on Nethergate, as a high quality sit-in and takeaway fish restaurant, and The Bach, which offers a variety of food and craft coffee at The Old Flour Mill of Exchange Street.
-The Bach is a great place for gluten free and vegan options, and the name comes from the name given in New Zealand to a holiday home where you can eat great food and relax!).
+Other great places to grab a bite to eat in Dundee include Tailend Fish & Chips on Nethergate, as a high-quality sit-in and takeaway fish restaurant, and The Bach, which offers a variety of food and craft coffee at The Old Flour Mill of Exchange Street.
+The Bach is a great place for gluten-free and vegan options, and the name comes from the name given in New Zealand to a holiday home where you can eat great food and relax!).

 Draffens is a speakeasy with no sign outside, adding to its mystical appeal.
 Although strictly speaking not a restaurant it does have a fantastic array of light bar snacks that we would be remiss not to mention.
 It can be found down a lane right next to Empire State Coffee.
-What you will find when living in Dundee is that the locals have a real sense of history and a pride in the food that has been created here.
+What you will find when living in Dundee is that the locals have a real sense of history and pride in the food that has been created here.

 Dundee lays solid claims to being the birthplace of marmalade and Dundee cake – you can see historical notes for both in the Keiller family archive.
 Keiller was a family confectionary that was rated above both Rowntree and Cadbury in the late 1800s.

-Janet Keiller (the founder of the dynasty) was the first person to create all butter sultana cake and flavour it with candied orange peel, and top it with whole Spanish almonds in the late 19th century.
+Janet Keiller (the founder of the dynasty) was the first person to create all-butter sultana cake and flavour it with candied orange peel, and top it with whole Spanish almonds in the late 19th century.